This webpage doesn't work with Internet Explorer. Please use the latest version of Google Chrome, Microsoft Edge, Mozilla Firefox or Safari.

-The drain current ID / IDP described in the data sheet is specified under ideal heat dissipation conditions with an ambient temperature of 25°C. ID is the maximum rating of the forward drain current when DC is applied, and IDP is the maximum rating of the forward drain current that can be applied with the specified pulse width.
+The drain current ID・IDP listed in the datasheet are specified under ideal heat dissipation conditions of 25°C ambient.
+ID indicates the maximum rating of the forward-drain current when DC is applied.
+IDP is rated for the forward drainage current at the specified pulse width.

 As an example, find the forward drain current ID when DC current is applied.